RichardMidnight/OMV/README.md

        - Mac
        - Windows
        - Linux

-  9) Optional
+OPTIONAL

+  8) Wireless - but slower and less reliable
       -  Go wireless, but it is slower and not as reliable

-      -  Setup a backup drive.
+  9) Setup a backup drive.
 Can be a USB HDD.

+  10) Setup private shares for users